rahulmysore23/rahulmysore23/README.md

 #### I'm a Software Engineer with 4 years of Experience from India.

 - 🔭 Bachelor's degree in **Computer Science**
-- ⚙️ Working with: Go, Docker, Kubernetes
+- ⚙️ Working with: Go, Linux, Docker, Kubernetes

 #### 📫 Get in Touch